-If you are looking for help managing a mental health crisis, check out our crisis management page.
+If you are looking for help to manage an immediate mental health crisis, check out our Mental Health Crisis Management Page.

 Originally set up by people who had self-harmed to support those going through the same thing, the NSHN provides a forum to help individuals of all ages who self-harm to reduce their emotional distress and improve their quality of life.
 They also provide support and information for those who care for people who self-harm.

 The online support forum is closely monitored to ensure it remains a safe place.
 It provides crisis support, information, resources and advice and is available 24-hours a day.